 First of all, if we are continually able to prove again and again that spanking does more harm than good, do we honestly believe that is what God wants for us?
 God did not make a mistake designing us that we have to overlook when we discipline because of what we think He commanded.

 Rather, God designed us exactly the way he wanted us to be.
-If spanking is proven not to work, why would we think that is what God means for all of us to do?
+If it’s proven that spanking doesn’t work, why would we think that is what God tells us to do?

 I’m not going to get into this much more, but if you are interested, you can check out the book Heartfelt Discipline by Clay Clarkson.